San Francisco graft trials: Aftermath

 Of all the sentences meted out to leading figures in the whole course of the prosecution, Ruef was the only individual who served prison time.
 When another municipal election approached in 1909, District Attorney Langdon refused to run again.
 Langdon was tired and discouraged at the lack of success in prosecuting the officials who had paid the bribes.
 Supervisor James Gallagher, a key witness, had fled the country for Vancouver, British Columbia.

-Attorney Charles Fickert, supported by the labor ticket, beat Heney for the District Attorney's office in 1909.
+Attorney Charles Fickert, who beat Heney for the District Attorney's office in 1909 with the support of the Union Labor Party.

 In desperation, Heney ran for district attorney, but was defeated by a Union Labor loyalist, lawyer, and former football hero from Stanford University, Charles Fickert, whose liaison with the crooked politicians was well known.

 Fickert promptly and contemptuously refused to proceed with any of the pending cases against the businessmen who had paid the bribes.
 He pretended he didn't know where Supervisor Gallagher had fled, although his location in Vancouver was common knowledge.
 (Fickert later gained a notorious reputation when he mishandled the 1916 Preparedness Day Bombing case and was defeated for District Attorney in 1919.)

+Judge William P. Lawlor, who presided over the Ruef and Calhoun trials.

 William P. Lawlor, the honest judge who had presided in several of the cases, excoriated Fickert and ordered the others to trial, but he was overruled by the court of appeals, which decided that all of the large number of remaining indictments should be quashed.
 The graft prosecution was over, having ended in almost total failure, with only Ruef in prison."

 On August 17, 1911, Judge Lawlor dismissed all remaining indictments in the trolley bribery cases against Ford, Calhoun and other officials of the United Railroads.

 On November 1, 1912, Louis Glass, formerly the Vice President at Pacific Telephone and Telegraph Company, was in court for a hearing.
 He had been accused of offering a bribe to a Supervisor to support the company's bid for the telephone franchise.
 Glass was the last to be prosecuted for graft, and he insisted that his rights to a speedy trial had been violated.
 Judge Lawlor reluctantly agreed and dismissed the charges pending against Glass.